What Is Dutching Betting? Complete Guide & Calculator

 Dutched markets

-Dutched markets are markets where the odds for two outcomes are merged.
+These are markets where the odds for two outcomes are merged.
 Most punters are already familiar with this in the form of Double Chance betting.

-Types of Dutch betting
+Types of Dutch Betting

 While Dutch betting can be simple, there are several variations.

-• Simple Dutching
+Simple Dutching

-Simple Dutching means that you keep the same stake on each bet or reduce your stake to keep the same profit.
+This refers to keeping the same stake on each bet or reduce your stake to keep the same profit.

 Equal Bets

-• Bet £10.00 on horse A at odds 4/1 | Potential Return: £50.00
+Bet £10.00 on horse A at odds 4/1 | Potential Return: £50.00

-• Bet £10.00 on horse B at odds 4/1 | Potential Return: £50.00
+Bet £10.00 on horse B at odds 4/1 | Potential Return: £50.00

 Total stake = £20.00